Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-02-21-hiring-internally-first-and-support-future-leaders.md

 layout: post
 title: Hire Internally First and Support Future Technical Leaders
 subtitle: Develop existing engineering talent
 description: By promoting from within, engineering departments can send a positive message to employees.
 It proves that the organisation values and invests in its people's professional development—an action of growth, ushering in a more motivated workforce.
 I propose a strategy prioritising internal opportunities.
-That's not to discount the benefit of bringing in new team members when it's right.
+That's not to discount the benefit of bringing in new team members when it's the right time.
 image: https://res.cloudinary.com/martinmayer-tech/image/upload/v1676756442/eK-gu7-xHs8yFd.jpg
 optimized_image: https://res.cloudinary.com/martinmayer-tech/image/upload/c_scale,w_380/v1676756442/eK-gu7-xHs8yFd.jpg
 category: people